If you only have time for one attraction in Milan, let it be the Duomo. A visit to Milan cathedral and the Duomo rooftop is an absolute must.

 Living in Milan, I’ve seen the Duomo more times than I can recall.
 It doesn’t matter.
 Every time I approach, I feel a tingle of excitement and amazement while I look at the forest of spires that seem to touch the sky.
 And the cathedral is so rich in decorations that I can always spot a new detail I had missed before.

-So, if you ask me what you should see in Milan if you have time for only one landmark, this has to be walking on the Milan Duomo rooftop and visit the imposing Cathedral.
+So, if you ask me what’s a must-see in Milan if you have time for only one landmark, this has to be walking on Milan Duomo rooftop and visit the imposing Cathedral.

-The interior of the Milan cathedral stands in strong contrast with the facade exterior, with its light marble and soft shades of pink, orange, and blue, gives place to the 5 naves, the 52 pillars carved in dark stone, and the stunning floor, with its design in black, pink, and white marble.
+The interior of the Milan cathedral stands in strong contrast with the facade exterior.
+Outside, you’ll be amazed by the light-colored marble and the soft shades of pink, orange, and blue.
+Once inside, you’ll be impressed by the 5 naves, the 52 pillars carved in dark stone, and the stunning floor, with its design in black, pink, and white marble.
 The light is dim inside the Duomo, filtered by the magnificent stained glass windows with stories from the Old and New Testament.

-Walk on the Duomo rooftop for a close encounter with spires, statues, carvings, and gargoyles.
+Walk on Milan Duomo rooftop for a close encounter with spires, statues, carvings, and gargoyles.

-Walking on the Cathedral rooftop is exhilarating, and lets you see many things from a different perspective.
-The close encounter with the beautiful carvings is simply awe-inspiring and surrounded by pinnacles it seems like walking through a forest of delicate marble.
+Walking on the Duomo terrace is exhilarating, and lets you see many things from a different perspective.
+The close encounter with the beautiful carvings is simply awe-inspiring.
+And as you wander, surrounded by pinnacles, it seems like walking through a forest of delicate marble.

 One statue towers over the spires and 3400 sculptures decorating the Duomo: the golden Madonna (Madunina in Milanese dialect), the symbol of Milan.